fsharp/fsharp.org/math/index.md

  * [ILNumerics](http://ilnumerics.net/) - an open- or closed-source library offering high- performance numerical algorithms as well as charting and plotting capabilities.
-The library is based on efficient, general-purpose array classes implementing vectors, matrixes, and n-dimensional arrays.
+The library is based on efficient, general-purpose array classes implementing vectors, matrices, and n-dimensional arrays.
 Provided algorithms include standard linear algebra transforms, a high-performance Fast Fourier Transform (FFT) library, and a collection of sorting and machine learning algorithms.
-Plottng is based on OpenGL and supports both 2d and 3g plots.
-ILNumerics supports .NET 4.0 as well as Mono (recomment 2.10 or above).
-Licensing is GPLv3 or commercial license.
+Plotting is based on OpenGL and supports both 2d and 3g plots.
+ILNumerics supports .NET 4.0 as well as Mono (recommend 2.10 or above).
+Licensing is GPLv3 or commercial (paid) license.

   * [Math.NET Numerics](https://github.com/mathnet/mathnet-numerics) Math.NET Mumerics provides
    a large collection of common algorithms needed in science and engineering, including